murinziben/Front-End_Summative_Student-Finance-Tracker_Responsive-UI/README.md

 ├── styles/
 │   └── main.css       	# All styles (included in index.html)
 ├── scripts/
-│   └── script.js      	# All JavaScript (included in index.html)
+   └── script.js      	# All JavaScript (included in index.html)
-└── assets/
-	└── demo-video.mp4 	# Demo video (if applicable)
 Note: This is a single-file implementation with embedded CSS and JavaScript for simplicity.

  Installation & Setup